reihu/schemaInject/README.md

      * `name` (required): the name of the field
      * `type` (required if none of `ignore` and `delete` are specified): field type
      * `null` (default: `false`): Specifies wheter the field accepts NULL values
+     * `sequence` (default: ""): Use a sequence on this field.
+Sequences are created implicitly
      * `ignore` (default: `false`): Completely ignores the field
      * `delete` (default: `false`): Deletes the field
    * The `<pkey>` element specifies the table's primary key.